Reckasta/Bitron/README.md

 	-Add new admins (only super admins can take away admin from users, I guess supers can create new supers too?)
 	-turn on/off certain features?
 	-other permissions

+	What exactly is the admin system trying to do?
+Right now, we use auto mod for the admin kind of stuff, that can change,but I was just wondering.

 * Intro message
  	-replied to new posts made by users not seen before
-	-replied to comments asking for it, Command?: !intro
+	-replied to comments asking for it, Command?: !intro ~ehhhhhhhh, my mentality when I was designing it was for it to be natural that's why I have a response to 'where am I'. but If we have the usernames stored then this seems correct.
 	-This will require an array of all the usernames that have posted to the sub, shouldn't be too hard and can be kept in the .ini file easily
+		~I like this, I didn't think of it and It seems like a legit solution

 * Roll dice
  	-replied to !roll #d#